abiggerhammer/hammer/README.md

 Hammer is written in C, but will provide bindings for other languages.
 If you don't see a language you're interested in on the list, just ask.

-Hammer currently builds under Linux.
-(Windows and OSX are coming.)
+Hammer currently builds under Linux and OS X. (Windows is coming.)

 [![Build Status](https://travis-ci.org/UpstandingHackers/hammer.png)](https://travis-ci.org/UpstandingHackers/hammer)
 Features